Sexual Assault Evidence Kit (SAEK) Processing

 Why Use a Y-STR System for Your SAEK Workflow?

 Y-STR analysis can provide clues in situations where autosomal STR analysis has not yielded sufficient information to help the investigation.
 For example, excess amounts of female DNA can often make it difficult to detect male DNA when performing autosomal STR analysis.
-Because Y-STR kits, such as the PowerPlex® Y23 System, are designed to amplify male DNA, they are ideal for determining the number of male contributors in a mixture, detecting male DNA from cases where the perpetrator did not ejaculate or had undergone a vasectomy, or where penile penetration did not occur.
+While the autosomal loci included in the PowerPlex® 35GY System help determine the total number of contributors in mixed samples, the 11 Y-STRs help estimate the total male contributors and can detect male DNA from cases where the male perpetrator did not ejaculate, had undergone a vasectomy or where penile penetration did not occur.

 SAEK Workflow Resources